|Mazzini ~ Cavour ~ Garibaldi|

 All this came with a cost, there were wars, bloodshed, poverty and revolutions.
 This period of Italian history is known as il Risorgimento, which means "the resurrection," an era of deep awakening for people from all ends of the boot-shaped peninsula who sided together to depose "the invaders" and claim full independence.

 Some Italian politicians are not happy with this celebration, insisting on their separatist agenda.
 But let's not get into that, now.
 I'm fully embracing this celebration to honor the memory of those who died for Italy's freedom and unification.
-If you want to know more about Unità d'Italia, check out this article on Wikipedia.

 There are special events promoted all across the country to celebrate Italy's 150th Unification, myriad exhibits, theater and ballet openings, concerts, sport happenings, street artist performances, book readings, guided visits of major churches and sites, light shows and fireworks.
 You can find the full calendar of events, both nationwide and for major cities, HERE.